 6. DSM International Airport: Just ten minutes from Downtown; some complexes provide free airport shuttles during semester break.
 Non-stop flights to hubs like Chicago, Denver, and Minneapolis make it pretty easy to either return home or fly somewhere new.

 1. Drake University: Nationally ranked for experiential learning, Drake University is one of the most prestigious private universities.
-It’s known for its strong academic programmes in pharmacy, business, journalism, law, and education.
+It’s known for its strong academic programs in pharmacy, business, journalism, law, and education.

 2. Grand View University: Offering over 40 undergraduate and graduate programmes, Grand View University provides a well-rounded education with a focus on student success.
 It’s especially known for majors in nursing, business, education, and graphic design.